Identifying Bad Smells on a Car

 If your vehicle smells burning, here is what you should check.

-• Check between the wheel well and the tires.
+• Between the wheel well and the tires.
 The wheel well can rub against the tires.

-• Check for loose engine undercover that may be touching the exhaust system
+• For a loose engine undercover that may be touching the exhaust system.

-• Check the exhaust system for possible melted plastic shopping bags that may have got caught in the exhaust
+• The exhaust system for possible melted plastic shopping bags that may have gotten caught in the exhaust.

-• Check for engine cover that may come loose and burn on the engine
+• For an engine cover that may come loose and burn on the engine.

-• Check for possible loose engine plastic components on the engine bay area that may come loose
+• For possible loose engine plastic components in the engine bay area that may come loose.

-• Check for possible tools on the engine bay that may have accidentally been left behind by mechanics or technicians
+• For possible tools on the engine bay that may have accidentally been left behind by mechanics or technicians.

 The smell after an oil change

 There are a few possible reasons why a car may smell after an oil change.
 During an engine oil change, the mechanic or lube tech needs to drain the oil and remove the oil filter.
-In this process, the engine oil can flow from the oil filter housing or drain plug to different areas of the vehicle, usually to the lowest point, sometimes flowing to the exhaust system.
+In this process, the engine oil can flow from the oil filter housing or drain plug to various areas of the vehicle, typically to the lowest point, and sometimes to the exhaust system.
 The residue/oil then gets burned off by the exhaust.

 The air vents can emit a few strange odors.